 In a previous blog post, we shared for the first time how we are building a distributed time-series database on PostgreSQL by relying on chunking instead of sharding.
-To that end, we also introduced distributed hypertables and showed how they can scale almost linearly for inserts up to a nine node cluster (1 access node and 8 data nodes), with an insert rate well over 12 million metrics a second.
+To that end, we also introduced distributed hypertables and showed how they can scale almost linearly for inserts up to a nine-node cluster (one access node and eight data nodes), with an insert rate of well over 12 million metrics a second.

 In this post, we also take a look at how we optimize queries on distributed hypertables in our multi-node architecture and share some query benchmarks.
 We've seen significant performance benefits with distributed hypertables over regular hypertables for both full and partial aggregations.